Importing Data from .csv

 CSV File Format Notes:

 At an absolute minimum, Map Maker expects the "lat" and "lng" columns.
-These must be defined in the header row of your .csv file:
+These must be defined in the header row (very first row) of your .csv file:

 - lat (required) - The latitude coordinate value